pevecyan/pong/README.md

 # Pong
 Pong game in JS and HTML5 Canvas
 ## How to play
-- Open on any touch device and invite friend to play with you
+- on any touch device and invite friend to play with you

+or

+- on PC with keyboard, one player moves with "W" and "S", other with up and down arrows

 Available on http://pevecyan.github.io/pong/